jenniferemshepherd/CV/README.md

 Analysed data to monitor the impact of the Congestion Charging Zone.
 Wrote reports and adjusted models for various other transport projects including parking restrictions and LTS (London Transportation Studies).

 ## Interests

-- Travel??
+- Road Cycling
+- Travel: specific interest in mountains (see above!) and the Middle East
 - Books
 - Writing
-- Mental Wellbeing
+- Mental Wellbeing: Yoga, mindfulness, meditation
-- Road Cycling
 - Strength & Conditioning

 ## Contact